gteasoft/pypacity/docs/source/index.rst

 .

-Python Ampacity (pypacity) is a library devoted to the analysis of ampacity in Overhead Transmission Lines.
-The development of pypacity is partially funded by Iberdrola.
+**PyPacity** is a Python library for computing the ampacity of overhead electrical conductors.

+It implements the IEEE 738 and CIGRE TB 601 methods under steady-state and transient conditions.

 .. raw:: html